-- Mandatory: 2 fixed sensors are needed at least to ensure the redundancy and the operationality of the measurements. - Mandatory: Sensors shall be managed, operated, and maintained by the project to ensure the operationality. - Mandatory: Sensors shall be connected to send their measurements on a daily basis at least. - Mandatory: Uncertainty shall be provided / computed for each measurement of the sensor. - Optional: A digital maintenance shall be performed to ensure the operationality of the measurement provision. - Mandatory: The acquisition frequency shall be at least 1 measurement / hour but shall be configured to be adapted to the river dynamic.
+- Mandatory: 2 fixed sensors are needed at least to ensure the redundancy and the operationality of the measurements for a certain type of super sites.
+We perform the redundancy by instrumenting twin super sites that correspond to the same characteristics (Water body dynamic, satellite ground tracks geometry etc ...) - Mandatory: Sensors shall be managed, operated, and maintained by the project to ensure the operationality. - Mandatory: Sensors shall be connected to send their measurements on a daily basis at least. - Mandatory: Uncertainty shall be provided / computed for each measurement of the sensor. - Optional: A digital maintenance shall be performed to ensure the operationality of the measurement provision. - Mandatory: The acquisition frequency shall be at least 1 measurement / hour but shall be configured to be adapted to the river dynamic.
 For example, in estuaries, the sampling must be very high (one measurement every 5 minutes or less around the satellite pass) - Mandatory: Calibration must be performed at least once per year by trustable and calibrated external measurements (in-situ GNSS, moving sensor campaign, satellite measurement different from Sentinel-3, etc...)